From Influenced Choices to Outsourced Thinking

 Managing this next layer will require shared architectural standards, including Agent-to-Agent (A2A) protocols and the Model Context Protocol (MCP), to ensure predictable behaviour and enable verifiable interactions.

 📸 With Vint Cerf.
-In the gallery, a visit to UCLA Boelter Hall 3420, where the first message was sent over the Arpanet.
-With Leonard Kleinrock, Nick McKeown and David Cross.
+Click the image to open the gallery which shows UCLA’s Boelter Hall 3420, where the first ARPANET message was sent, featuring moments with Leonard Kleinrock, Nick McKeown, and David Cross.

 Internet Resilience Experts Workshop